 Further Information: Organic Fish Treatments; Usnea

-A fifth consideration is Allicin, the active ingredient in Garlic.
+A sixth consideration is Allicin, the active ingredient in RAW Garlic.
 Mycobacterium marinum) has been demonstrated to be effectively treated with Allicin, at least in vitro.

 SeaChem Garlic Guard can be used in a fish food slurry preparation and mixed with both Neomycin and Kanamycin for improving the potential effectiveness of tuberculosis treatment.

 Recommended Product Resource:

 A final consideration that might be helpful, in particular if the diagnosis is INCORRECT (which is common), is the use of Medicated Wonder Shells.
 These address many aspects of fish health, including problems that are simply symptoms of fish old age and not any disease in particular.

 While a Medicated Wonder Shell is not a strong treatment for any particular disease, these are helpful as both follow up treatments and mild treatments that also address essential water parameters that might be out of balance (such as Redox).